 |Hutchinson Community College|

-The Health Information Management Program is designed for persons interested in pursuing a career which combines skills in: (1) operating computers and word processing, (2) interpreting and analyzing medical information and terms, (3) assigning ICD-10 CM/PCS as well as CPT codes to insure accurate reimbursement, (4) handling legal questions regarding consent for treatment and release of information, and (5) managing and maintaining the many components of health record systems and the personnel required for these systems to function.
+The Health Information Management Program is designed for persons interested in pursuing a career which combines skills in: (1) operating computers and word processing, (2) interpreting and analyzing medical information and terms, (3) assigning ICD-10 CM/PCS as well as CPT codes to ensure accurate reimbursement, (4) handling legal questions regarding consent for treatment and release of information, and (5) managing and maintaining the many components of health record systems and the personnel required for these systems to function.
 The program includes both traditional and non-traditional students and is provided online regardless of student's location.

 Bonnie Folkerts, MS, RHIT